jowharshamshiri/ws/ADDING_NEW_TOOLS.md

-# Adding New Tools to Nomion
+# Adding New Tools to Workspace

-This document provides a guide for adding new tools to the Nomion tool suite.
+This document provides a guide for adding new tools to the Workspace tool suite.
 It captures all requirements, patterns, and integration steps to ensure consistency and quality across all tools.

 ## Table of Contents